starVisionTeam/SeIF/README.md

 ### Animation
 ![](https://github.com/starVisionTeam/SeIF/blob/master/lib/data/animationFinal3.png)
-<p align="center">Figure 9: Results of model animation on the in-the-wild FamousFace and kidFace datasets.
+<p align="left">Figure 9: Results of model animation on the in-the-wild FamousFace and kidFace datasets.
 Given the pose and expression parameters estimated from the target
 image, we can easily animate our reconstructed mesh to “copy” the jaw pose and expression of the target images using FLAME.</p>

 ## 3D Print Works
 ![](https://github.com/starVisionTeam/SeIF/blob/master/lib/data/3Dprint-new.gif)

-<p align="center"> We printed several reconstructed heads using a toy-grade 3D printer.
+<p align="left"> We printed several reconstructed heads using a toy-grade 3D printer.
 The flaws on the 3D-printed works were mainly caused by the low precision of the printer.
 By using a higher-precision 3D printer, we can avoid these flaws.</p>

 ***